+Action Owner An individual responsible for the implementation of specific risk mitigation actions.
+Actual Risk The current exposure to a specific risk, taking into account only those mitigations that are in place.
 Business Continuity Plan A documented set of procedures and information intended to deliver continuity of critical functions in the event of a disruption.
-Business Impact Assessment Identifies and documents the key services and activities; the critical functions required to deliver these; the impact that a disruption of these activities would have on the Council and it's customers and the resources required to resume the activities.
 Category 1 Responder A person or body listed in Part 1 of Schedule 1 to the Civil Contingencies Act.
 Those in Category 1, are those organisations at the core of the response to most emergencies (e.g. emergency services, local authorities, NHS bodies).
 Category 1 responders are subject to the full set of civil protection duties.
 Civil Contingencies Act The Civil Contingencies Act 2004 establishes a single framework for civil protection in the United Kingdom.
 Part 1 of the Act establishes a clear set of roles and responsibilities for local responders.
 Part 2 modernises the emergency powers framework in the United Kingdom.
-Critical Function The functions which must be kept going or rapidly reinstated, at least in part, in the event of any disruption Impact Impact is the result of a particular threat or opportunity actually occurring.
+Critical Function The functions which must be kept going or rapidly reinstated, at least in part, in the event of a disruption.
+Impact Impact is the result of a particular threat or opportunity actually occurring.
 Inherent Risk The exposure arising from a specific risk before any action has been taken to manage it.
-Issue A relevant event that has happened, was not planned and requires management action.
+Issue An event that has happened, was not planned and requires management action.
 Opportunity An uncertain event that could have a positive impact on objectives or benefits.
 Probability The evaluated likelihood of a particular threat or opportunity actually happening.
 Residual Risk The risk remaining after the risk response has been applied.
 Risk An uncertain event or set of events that, should it occur, will have an effect on the achievement of objectives.
 Risk Appetite An organisation's unique attitude to risk taking.
 Risk Cause A description of the source of the risk.
 Risk Event A description of the area of uncertainty in terms of the threat or opportunity.

-Risk Identification Determination of what could pose a risk.
+Risk Identification Determination of what could pose a risk (opportunity or threat).
 Risk Management Systematic application of principles, approach and processes to the tasks of identifying and assessing risks.
 Risk Owner An individual responsible for the management and control of all aspects of individual risks.
 Risk Register A record of all identified risks.
 Risk Response Actions that may be taken to bring the situation to a level where the exposure to risk is acceptable to the organisation.
 Strategic risk Risk concerned with where the organisation wants to go, how it plans to get there, and how it can ensure survival.
 Threat An uncertain event that could have a negative impact on objectives or benefits.